hobbescodes/tangen/.changeset/vite-plugin.md

 - Logger abstraction for clean integration with Vite's logging system
 - Generator now accepts optional logger parameter for programmatic usage
 - Additional type exports from main entry point
+- All example apps now use the Vite plugin with inline configuration